 Where Paragraph 5.1 or 5.2 applies, the DNO/IDNO Party will notify the relevant Customer’s import/export Registrant(s) of the re-classification and the new charging band by 31 August 2021.
 A Customer, its Registrant or an agent authorised to act on the Customer's behalf (in each such case, the ‘appointed agent’) can challenge the new charging band by notifying the DNO/IDNO Party of such challenge by no later than 30 September 2021.
 Where a DNO/IDNO Party and the Customer (or its appointed agent) cannot come to an agreement with respect to the new charging band by 31 October 2021, then the charging band determined by the DNO/IDNO Party shall be used (subject to Paragraphs 5A, 6 and/or 7).

 5a.
-RE-CLASSIFICATION OF A SINGLE SITE
+RE-CLASSIFICATION OF A SINGLE SITE as a non-final demand site, and back-up connections

 5A.1 A DNO/IDNO Party shall no longer treat a Single Site as a Final Demand Site (and shall re-classify it as a Non-Final Demand Site) if the DNO/IDNO Party at any time has been notified that the Single Site is an Eligible Services Facility and has been provided with the certification necessary to satisfy the definition of a Non-Final Demand Site.